-Massachusetts’ courthouses are closed to the public because Governor Baker declared a state of emergency to help stop the spread of the COVID-19 virus.
-But the courts are still conducting some court business.
-Even though you cannot go into a courthouse, you can still get help from the courts.
+To help reduce the spread of the COVID-19 virus, Massachusetts’ courts are open for court business but courthouses are only partially open to the public.
+Even if you cannot go into a courthouse, you can still get help from the courts.

 What is an emergency?